mjq11302010044/RRPN_pytorch/README.md

 ## Highlights
 - **From original repo:** In pytorch 1.0, Somehow faster than original repo in both training and inference.
 - **Training and evaluation checked:** Testing in IC15 with training data in {IC13, IC15, IC17mlt}, and receives Fscore of 83% vs. 81% in caffe repo.
-- **What's new:** RRoI Pooling is replaced with RRoI Align(bilinear interpolation for sampling), FPN structure supported, easy to change various backbones for different purposes.
+- **What's new:** RRoI Pooling is replaced with RRoI Alignment(bilinear interpolation for sampling), FPN structure supported, easy to change various backbones for different purposes.

 ## Installation